• 1.jpg

 Do certified mountain guides need specific training for ropes courses?

 Yes.
 Alpine training or a mountain guide certification is not a substitute for high ropes course instructor training.
-Operators must provide site-specific training for all staff, covering the unique systems and emergency procedures of that specific facility, regardless of their previous mountaineering experience.
+Operators must provide site-specific training for all staff, covering the unique systems and emergency procedures of that specific facility.

 How often should a ropes course be inspected?

 Beyond the initial inspection, courses require an annual acceptance test by an inspection body.
-Additionally, the operator is responsible for daily visual inspections before opening and regular operational inspections every 1 to 3 months, depending on how heavily the course is used.
+Additionally, the operator is responsible for daily visual inspections before opening and regular operational inspections every 1 to 3 months, depending on usage.

 What are the two main parts of the EN 15567 standard?